grizzthedj/ansinetes/README.md

 ![alt text](https://github.com/grizzthedj/ansinetes/blob/master/docs/token-cert-hash.png)

+NOTE: The full `kubectl join` commands displayed in the ansible output need to be manually run on each minion after the ansible playbook run is completed.
+These commands are run inside the playbook, however it is unknown why they don't take effect.
+This will be fixed in the near future.

 ###  Dashboard access

 To access the Kubernetes Dashboard from your local workstation, the playbook creates a secure channel to your Kubernetes cluster via `kubectl proxy`.
 You need to setup port forwarding over SSH(to the master) using port 8001 to access the dashboard.